-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores (for all enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores).
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores (for all enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores).
 SAT scores reflect new SAT scores (starting from March 2016).
-Convert old SAT scores to New SAT scores using the College Board's concordance tools and tables (stationgraph (preshman) students who submitted test scores).
-SAT scores reflect new SAT scores (starting from March 2016).
-Convert old SAT scores to New SAT scores using the College Board's concordance tools and tables (stationgraph (preshman) students who submitted national standardized (SAT/ACT) test scores (for all enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores).
+Convert old SAT scores to New SAT scores using the College Board's concordance tools and tables (stationgraph (stationg/concordance).